-This year, like last year, I saw an increase of traditional publishers starting a vanity imprint.
-I must emphasize that I am only reviewing the traditional publishing arm of any company and not the vanity-publishing arm.
+This year is the book's fourth edition.
+This year, like last year and the year before, I saw an increase of traditional publishers starting a vanity imprint.
+Although I must say that the increase was less dramatic this year.
+This trend seems to be cooling.
+Still I must emphasize that I am only reviewing the traditional publishing arm of any company and not the vanity-publishing arm.
 I do not recommend working with a vanity publisher.